top of page

 Price (per person) $145

-Price includes: bus, parking in McLean, snacks on the bus, museum admission, and guided tour of the exhibition.
+Price includes: bus, parking, snacks on the bus, museum admission, and guided tour of the exhibition.

 image.png